dstuerzer/misc/git_cheatsheet.md

  - **Amend**: `git commit --amend` adds currently staged changes to your last commit, and you can edit the last commit message.
 You don't get a new commit.
  - **Branches**: `git branch <new branch name>` creates a new branch (which is nothing but a pointer).
 To switch a branch, do `git checkout <branch>`. `git checkout -b <branch name>` creates and switches to new branch.
 A list of all branches is shown by `git branch`, and the current branch is marked with a `*`.
 The last commit per branch is shown by `git branch -v`.
 The flags `--merged` and `--no-merged` show the branches that have or haven't been merged into the current branch yet.
  - **Merging**: Check out the branch you would like to merge into (often `master`), and then run `git merge <other branch>`.
 One of two scenarious will happen then:

   - *Fast Forward Merge*: If the branch to be merged is directly ahead of the branch to be merged into (e.g. `master`), then merging simply moves the `master`-pointer forward to the other branch's pointer.
 No conflicts happen here.
 The other branch can be deleted after that by `git branch -d <new branch>`.
   - *Three way merge*: New snapshot is created from the snapshots the two branch-pointers point to, and then commited.
 Here, conflicts can arise, which will interrupt the merge-process. `git status` shows which files contain conflicts.
 Conflicts are marked in the files, and can be removed manually.
 After that `git commit` finalizes the merge.

  - **Remotes**: Show all remotes by `git remote -v`, and delete a remote by `git remote rm <origin>`.
 To add a a new remote repo, run `git remote add <shortname> <url>`.
 Remote branches are accessible through `<remotename>/<branchname>`.
 If you have a local repo, and want to create a remote repo from the local one, first create a remote repo, but don't initialize it.
 Then `add origin`, then `git push -u origin master`.
 The `-u`-flag enables tracking of the remote branch.
- -- **Cloning**: Clones a (remote) repo and creates remote-tracking branches for each branch in the cloned repo.
+ - **Cloning**: Clones a (remote) repo and creates remote-tracking branches for each branch in the cloned repo.
 Then `git fetch` will update all remote-tracking branches, and `git pull` will additionally merge the remote master branch into the current master branch.
  - **Fetch**: The command `git fetch <remotename>` pulls all new data from remote, but it does not merge it or modify any current of your work.
-If a local branch *tracks* the remote branch, then `git pull` automatically fetches and merges the remote branch into your current local branch.
+If a local branch *tracks* the remote branch, then `git pull` automatically fetches and merges the remote branch into your current local branch. `git fetch --all` fetches from all remotes.
  - **Push**: The command `git push <remote-name> <branch-name>` pushes local changes of branch to remote.
 If `push` results in a conflict, then you have first to fetch and incorporate the remote changes, before pushing is allowed.
- - **Inspecting a Remote**: `git remote show <remote name>` shows more information about the remote.
+ - **Inspecting a Remote**: `git remote show <remote name>` shows more information about the remote. `git ls-remote <remote>` shows all remote references.
+ - **Remote branches**: References to the state of remote branches, act as bookmarks to reming you where the remote branches were the last time you connected to them.
+Remote branches are of the form `<remote>/<branch>`. `git fetch <remote>` updates any data from remote that you don't have, and moves the `origin/master`-pointer to its up-to-date position.
+Other branches need to be manually merged.
+A local branch can be pushed to remote by `git push origin <branch>`.
+If a remote branch is fetched, you can create your own local version by `git checkout -b <local branch> <remote>/<branch>`.

- - **Remote branches**: `git pull` is `git fetch`, followed by a `git merge` from the branch your local branch is *tracking*.
-Tracking    means that the remote branch and the local branch are 'connected'.
- - *Initializing tracking branch*: push local branch to tracking branch on the remote by `git push -u origin <local_branch>:<remote_branch_name>`
+ - **Tracking branches**: If on a tracking branch `git pull` automatically fetches and merges from the upstream branch.
+To set up a tracking branch `git checkout --track <remote>/<branch>`.
+To track a remote branch from an existing local branch, do `git branch -u <remote>/<branch>`.
+To show all tracking branches, type `git branch -vv`.
+Push local branch to tracking branch on the remote by `git push -u origin <local_branch>:<remote_branch_name>`.
-  - *Fetching* remote branch: If there is a remote branch <rbranch>, and I want to create a local branch tracking the remote, you do `git checkout --track origin/<rbranch>`, or more quickly, `git checkout <rbranch>`
+ - **Pulling**: When on a tracking branch, it fetches and merges.
+ - **Deleting**: Delete a remote branch by `git push origin --delete <branch>`.